MASTER OF ENGINEERING MANAGEMENT (ENERGY MANAGEMENT)

 Quantifying System Reliability: Methods for quantifying system reliability, Probabilistic Risk Assessment (PRA), statistical Methods for Reliability Assessment, Probability distributions for modeling component and system failures, Estimation of reliability parameters

-Reliability System Modeling and Design: Techniques for modeling and simulating system reliability, reliability block diagrams and their applications, Failure modes effects and criticality analysis (FMECA), Fault Tree Analysis (FTA), Quantitative assessment of system reliability, FMEA and FTA in Design for Reliability (DfR) and Concurrent Engineering.
+reliability block diagrams and their applications, Failure modes effects and criticality analysis (FMECA), Fault Tree Analysis (FTA), Quantitative assessment of system reliability, FMEA and FTA in Design for Reliability (DfR) and Concurrent Engineering.

-Quality, Reliability & Maintainability: Management of quality control and quality assurance processes, Capability and variability analysis in assessing system reliability, Overview of ISO 9000 standards for quality management system, ISO 14000 standards for environmental management systems, Life Testing, Reliability & Maintainability: Techniques, equipment and standards for conducting life testing and reliability experiments.
-Case Studies and Real-World Applications.
+Quality, Reliability & Maintainability: Management of quality control and quality assurance processes, Capability and variability analysis in assessing system reliability, Overview of ISO 9000 standards for quality management system, ISO 14000 standards for environmental management systems, Life Testing, Reliability & Maintainability: Techniques, equipment and standards for conducting

 Asset management and Condition Monitoring: Introduction, power system infrastructure, need for asset management in power system, principles and elements of asset management.

-Overview of modern asset management techniques, Condition-based maintenance, Predictive maintenance, Proactive maintenance, risk-based asset management, reliability Center Maintenance (RCM)
+Asset Management Techniques: Overview of modern asset management techniques, Condition-based maintenance, Predictive maintenance, Proactive maintenance, risk-based asset management, reliability Center Maintenance (RCM) Condition Monitoring Techniques Fundamentals of condition monitoring

-Fundamentals of condition monitoring techniques, Techniques for monitoring the condition of transformers, cables, switchgear, and other assets, Interpretation of condition monitoring data, necessary diagnostic tests.
+techniques, Techniques for monitoring the condition of transformers, cables, switchgear, and other assets, Interpretation of condition monitoring data, necessary diagnostic tests.

 Asset management of power system components: Asset management of transformers, overhead lines, cables, switchgears, and other transmission and distribution network equipment, techniques, standards and case studies.